DeepMIMO/DeepMIMO-python/README.md

+## ⚠️ Archived Repository Notice

+**This repository has been archived** and is no longer maintained.
+It contains Python code for DeepMIMOv2 and DeepMIMOv3.

+All future versions are now maintained in the [DeepMIMO Unified Repository](https://github.com/DeepMIMO/DeepMIMO)

+DeepMIMOv4 is being developed in this repository and will be made public in May 2025.

+---

 # DeepMIMO: A Generic Deep Learning Dataset for Millimeter Wave and Massive MIMO Applications
 This is a python code package of the DeepMIMO dataset generated using [Remcom Wireless InSite](http://www.remcom.com/wireless-insite) software.
 The [DeepMIMO dataset](https://deepmimo.net/) is a publicly available parameterized dataset published for deep learning applications in mmWave and massive MIMO systems.